 - Positive and respectful attitude to staff, performers and peers.

-- Adherence to the VTS Code of Conduct/VTSL and ICI Harassment Policy
+- Adherence to the VTS Code of Conduct/VTSL and Anti Harassment Policy

 - Availability to play on Sunday nights – please do not apply to take a spot if you are regularly unavailable on Sundays.

 - Willingness and excitement to learn our style of performing

 - Compliance to VTSL protocols regarding call times, casting, post mortems

 - Regular attendance at Rookie Nights even if not cast

 - Performer attendance at all Rookie show post mortems